elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 - C) rise; remain unchanged
 - D) rise; fall

-Remember that a decrease in savings corresponds to a decrease in current account and that rates won't change.
+Remember that a decrease in savings corresponds to a decrease in current account and that in a **small** open economy, rates are unaffected change.